 - Normal distributions differ according to their mean and variance, but share the following characteristics:

-- The same basic shape; the following assumptions about the data distribution can be made:
+- The following assumptions about the data distribution can be made:

 - 68% of the data falls within 1 SD of the mean.

 - 95% of the data falls within 2 SD of the mean.

 - 99.7% of the data falls within 3 SD of the mean.

 - Total area under the curve = 1